 “This contribution is made with the understanding that the donee organization has complete control and administration over the use of the donated funds.”

-In sum, contributions earmarked by a donor for a particular individual are treated as gifts to the designated individual and are not deductible.
-However, the IRS will allow a deduction if it the donor establishes that their intent in making the gift was to benefit the charitable organization.
+In sum, donations benefitting individuals cannot be deducted as charitable contributions if they are earmarked by a donor for a particular individual.
+However, the IRS will allow a deduction if the donor establishes that their intent in making the gift was to benefit the charitable organization.
 The test is whether the organization has full control of the donated funds, and discretion as to their use, to ensure that they will be used to carry out the charitable organization’s functions and purposes.

 Ellis Carter is a nonprofit lawyer with Caritas Law Group, P.C. licensed to practice in Washington and Arizona.
 Ellis advises nonprofit and socially responsible businesses on corporate, tax, and fundraising regulations nationwide.
 Ellis also advises donors with regard to major gifts.
 To schedule a consultation with Ellis, call 602-456-0071 or email us through our contact form.